 Combining Ant Aging Supplements

-Using l-arginine with a combination of vitamin C, Omega 3 fatty acids and other natural anti aging supplements will make for an effective all round age defying combination.
-And taking l-arginine along with regular exercise (which is vital for heart health, and to keep muscle mass up – especially as you age) will bring on hormonal changes that can help build a more powerful, youthful and toned body.
+Using l-arginine with a combination of vitamin C, Omega 3 fatty acids, and other natural anti aging sources will make for an effective all round age defying combination.
+And taking l-arginine along with regular exercise (which is vital for heart health and to keep muscle mass up, especially as you age) will bring on hormonal changes that can help build a more powerful, youthful and toned body.

 The role of collagen